 Difficulties from the past and help from the present

 Without a doubt, the difficulty of the titles present in Namco Museum Archives Vol. 1 and 2 is strongly calibrated upwards.
-And it could not be otherwise, considering the cultural heritage that drags on and the mentality old school with which they were designed: during the game sessions, it is essential to always keep your attention high, to distract yourself as much as possible and, at the same time, to observe the movements of the enemies, who if ignored or otherwise taken lightly, really manage to give hard time.
-In short, the games of the two volumes are certainly fascinating, fun and nostalgic, but precisely for this reason they should not be treated superficially and rather they know how to assert themselves.
+And it could not be otherwise, considering the cultural heritage that drags on and the mentality old school with which they were designed: during game sessions, it is essential to always keep attention high, distract yourself as little as possible and, at the same time, observe the movements of the enemies, who if ignored or otherwise taken lightly, really manage to give hard time.
+In short, the games of the two Volumes are certainly fascinating, fun and nostalgic, but precisely for this reason they should not be treated superficially and indeed they know how to assert themselves.
 This high rate of challenge, which in the eyes of a retrogamer - or simply a nostalgic player - represents a great added value and a reason for buying, but ends up losing meaning, at least for most players.
 The developers have in fact decided to include, in both volumes, the possibility of making a short rewind: this allows you to effectively cancel the last 5-10 seconds of play.
 Which in turn implies the impossibility of dying.
 Whenever an action, a maneuver, a movement have not worked in the right direction, simply pressing a button to cancel the action performed and continue playing normally.
 If it is true that this gimmick is in no way mandatory, honestly break the tension e does not encourage you to give your best, especially if we consider that the main purpose that all the games in the collections have in common is to achieve the highest possible score.
 Thing that, with a exploit similar, it ends up being anything but impossible.

 Technically valid and captivating